phillord/tawny-owl/docs/getting-started.md

-As well as describing the namespace of the file (`pizza.pizza`), it also contains a `(:use [tawny.owl])` form; this imports all of the functions in the `tawny.owl` namespace, allowing them to be used without qualification; we also require three other namespaces from Tawny-OWL, which must be qualifed in use, and define short-cuts for these.
+As well as describing the namespace of the file (`pizza.pizza`), it also contains a `(:use [tawny.owl])` form; this imports all of the functions in the `tawny.owl` namespace, allowing them to be used without qualification; we also require three other namespaces from Tawny-OWL, which must be qualified in use, and define short-cuts for these.

 In normal usage, Tawny-OWL uses a single ontology for in a single namespace.